Let's look at a few examples of queuing theory as it applies to a queue management system.

 Protect yourself, your visitors, and your sales by being ready for every eventuality

 You might not think you're prone to a traffic surge and an overload to your website or service mechanism.
-Or you might be considering, as your business grows and normal life looks likely to resume in the near future, that it's time to protect against the possibility of traffic surges when the floodgates open, without having to spend more on multiple servers.
+Or you might be considering, as your business grows and normal life looks likely to resume in the near future, that it's time to protect against the possibility of traffic surges when the floodgates open, without having to spend more on a higher number of servers.

 Either way, now is the ideal time to start protecting your systems.
 A little investigation and monitoring could save you thousands—even millions—a little further down the line.